icefapper/coursedaft/README.md

-*run it on a python3. when the program dies, naturally or else, it'd leave a "coursedaft.pdf" containing all its achievements.
+*run it on a python3. when the program dies, naturally or else, it'd be survivd by a "coursedaft.pdf" containing all its achievements.